mattmorgis/oai-coding-agent/README.md

 - `o4-mini`
 - `codex-mini-latest` (default)

+While chatting, use `/config` to view or change settings.
+Currently only Vim mode can be toggled via `/config vim on|off`.

 The chat interface provides:

 1. An MCP filesystem server (via `npx @modelcontextprotocol/server-filesystem`) for accessing your codebase